The REA group holds agricultural land allocations in East Kalimantan totalling 75,000 hectares of which 64,000 hectares are fully titled.

-The land allocations comprise a core area lying either side of the Belayan river together with satellite areas located within reasonable proximity of the core area.
-Areas planted with oil palms amount to 44,000 hectares of which 34,000 hectares are mature.
+The land allocations comprise a core area lying either side of the Belayan River together with satellite areas located within reasonable proximity of the core area.
+Areas planted with oil palms amount to 36,000 hectares of which 35,000 hectares are mature.

 Total land developed for infrastructure is approximately 4,000 hectares.

 Reserve land held by the REA group only becomes available for development when the titling process has proceeded to a point at which the group has been granted development and necessary land clearing licences, and compensation agreements have been reached with local villagers who have claims in respect of their previous use of the land.

 All new plantings are grown from specially selected seed bought from third party suppliers able to provide material with well established yield potential.
 Seed is initially planted out in polythene bags in nurseries where it grows into seedlings suitable for planting over a period of nine to twelve months.

 New areas designated for planting undergo several months of preparation during which roads and bridges are established and a legume cover crop is planted.
 Seedlings are then transported to the prepared areas and planted out in a triangular pattern of 143 palms per hectare.
 In hillier areas, seedlings are planted on terraces.
 Young palms grow for about 30 months after field planting before starting to produce fruit.

 Each individual fruitlet is made up of a central endocarp or nut, and an outer pericarp.
 The pericarp consists of a skin, or exocarp and a fleshy pulp surrounding the nut known as the mesocarp.
 It is the mesocarp that contains CPO.
 The nut separately consists of an outer shell and a kernel.
 The latter contains palm kernel oil, a lauric oil that is similar to coconut oil.